CB Granada: The origins

 The current club has its origins in the old Club Asociación Baloncesto Granada, which in turn was the continuation of the Club de Amigos del Baloncesto de Loja, who covered during some time the vacuum left by the late CD Oximesa.

-On June 28, 1994, the lawyer José Luis Lopez Cantal form, with the company of a board, the Club Asociación Baloncesto Granada, which campaigned for a year on the newly created Liga Española de Baloncesto Amateur (Liga EBA).
+On June 28, 1994, the lawyer José Luis Lopez Cantal formed, with the company of a board, the Club Asociación Baloncesto Granada, which campaigned for a year on the newly created Liga Española de Baloncesto Amateur (Liga EBA).
 The team did not achieve the desired rise in its first season, but in the 1995-96 season, after an exceptional competition, it was proclaimed champion in the final eight disputed in Lugo.
 Although during that year it had been agreed that there would be no promotions, the CB Granada, in a joint operation with the city, bought the spot of Baloncesto Salamanca (agreement closed on June 14 by 400 million pesetas plus VAT), which allow for first time play in the ACB, which demanded their transformation into joint stock company sports.
 Thus, the club became Club Baloncesto Granada SAD.

 The arrival in the elite

-In the first incursion into the elite (96-97), José Alberto Pesquera as coach, 'Cebé' also disputed the Korać Cup (right acquired with the purchase of Salamanca), which reached the sweet sixteen: eliminated by the Banco di Roma (88-70 at the Palacio de los Deportes and 94-65 at the Palasport).
-In the domestic competition concluded in the thirteenth place.
+In their first incursion into the elite (96-97), with José Alberto Pesquera as coach, 'Cebé' also disputed the Korać Cup (a right acquired with the purchase of Salamanca), in which they reached the sweet sixteen: eliminated by the Banco di Roma (88-70 at the Palacio de los Deportes and 94-65 at the Palasport).
+In the domestic competition, they finished in thirteenth place.

 The next season (1997–98) began with Pedro Martínez as a coach, but the results were not accompanied and he ended up being replaced by Antonio Gomez Nieto before the start of play off for the relegation.
 In the final series before the Ciudad de Huelva, the excitement would persist until the last meeting, which was held in the Palacio de los Deportes, where John Williams score a 'coast to coast' winning basket.
 The chairman and was then Carlos Marsá, which had acquired almost all the shares of the entity.

-For the new financial year (1998–99) the club hired Miguel Angel Martin, although he ended resigning because of his disagreements with the president and the administration of the club.
+For the new financial year (1998–99) the club hired Miguel Angel Martin, although he ended up resigning because of his disagreements with the president and the administration of the club.
 The team was plunged into a desperate situation.
-The coordinator of quarry, David Cardenas, went to the bench, while his stock of 0 wins and 6 defeats forced to seek, to the desperate, a coach with experience: Iñaki Iriarte.
-However, the team did not lift his head and fell, along with Murcia, the LEB.
+The coordinator of the quarry, David Cardenas, went to the bench, while his record of 0 wins and 6 defeats forced them to seek, in desperation, a coach with experience: Iñaki Iriarte.
+However, the team did not lift its head and fell, along with Murcia, to the LEB.